-IVF with donor eggs in Malaysia is legally allowed and nicely regulated.
+IVF with donor eggs in Malaysia is legally allowed and regulated well.
 You can send in your donor requirements like race, nationality, complexion, height, education, etc. and we will connect you with the donor bank to provide closely matching profiles.

 Cost of donor egg IVF in Malaysia will depend upon the profile you choose.
-Donor remuneration starts from $3,000 including, but the cost can be higher as it really depends upon the donor’s profile.
+Donor remuneration starts from around $3,000, but the cost can be higher as it really depends upon the donor’s profile.
 Chinese and Asian profiles are more easily available, while Caucasian profiles are relatively more expensive.
-However, there are other factors and the cost will be provided along with the profiles.
+However, other factors are also considered and the cost will be provided along with the profiles.

 Is PGS/PGD testing available in Malaysia?

 If you also need Preimplantation Genetic Diagnosis or PGD testing with IVF, Malaysia has the finest of genetic laboratories.

 You may be eligible for PGD/PGS if you have any of the following: